octantes/octantes/README.md

 - [trackwithslate](https://github.com/octantes/trackwithslate) is a tiny and local csv based tabular data managment and tracking tool.
 - [shadewithseal](https://github.com/octantes/shadewithseal) is a tiny and local glsl shader playground for webgl with indexed storage.
+- [blackbook](upcoming) is an upcoming project that combines multiple of these local future proof tools in an infinite canvas interface.

+## WIP

+- blackbook is an upcoming project that combines multiple of these local tools in an infinite canvas interface connecting md, csv and json